Coherent-Partners/spark-ts-sdk/docs/batches.md

 ### Returns

-The method returns a dictionary containing detailed information on a batch pipeline that's been recently created.
+The method returns a JSON containing detailed information on a batch pipeline that's been recently created.

 ```json